 While Elio completely forgets about his rendezvous with Marzia by the river, losing track of the time he fritters away with Oliver at the archaeological site, he’ll later obsessively clock-watch, like Jane Fonda turning tricks in Klute, while making out with her in the pool and the attic, counting down the seconds with avid anticipation until his scheduled assignation with Oliver.
 Even while nibbling away at Marzia’s own peaches, his carnal yearnings are still all directed toward the other man, his mind so preoccupied with thoughts of who he’d really like to be with, he’s chomping at the bit, hardly able to contain his excitement.

 Given Elio’s seemingly noncommittal sexuality, we can’t help wondering if he intends picking up with women again, slipping back into a hetero lifestyle once Oliver cuts him out.
 Same as we wonder if the decision of Elio’s parents, who are selecting ‘the new Oliver’ to bring on for next year’s sabbatical at the end, with ‘he’ turning out to be a ‘she,’ is a token nod to feminism, or if they’re seeking to avoid any further emotional complications with their son.
 Nor does Elio’s flip of a coin at the end tell us much, since we’re never shown whether it lands heads or tails.
 I was surprised to learn that director Guadagnino felt that Elio would pick back up with Marzia, since the accumulative incidents building up to the ending, where Elio, complete with eyeliner, has begun dressing and styling his hair like Robert Mapplethorpe in his early ‘80s self-portraits, makes it seem so highly doubtful that he would backslide.
 Perhaps there was some meaning in the only other time we saw Elio using the phone in the foyer, before the end, was when he called Marzia for a date after Oliver spurned him.
-Yet the whole arch of Elio’s character seems to involve him coming to quiet terms with his sexuality and accepting it, in a way that Oliver, who so assiduously avoids contact with the openly gay couple who come for dinner, never will.
-The film suggests a generational shift between the views held by Elio’s father, the slightly older Oliver and young Elio himself, regarding the prospect of openly living a full and productive life as a gay man, an emerging possibility occasioned by the changing times.
+Yet the whole arc of Elio’s character seems to involve him coming to quiet terms with his sexuality and accepting it, in a way that Oliver, who so assiduously avoids contact with the openly gay couple who come for dinner, never will.
+The film suggests a generational shift between the views held by Elio’s father, the slightly older Oliver and young Elio himself, regarding the prospect of openly living a full, happy and productive life as a gay man, an emerging possibility occasioned by the changing times.
 During his deeply moving, final meeting with Marzia, one is led to believe that Elio at least, unlike the older men, having discovered his true nature, will no longer be in denial about who he is.
 Reading the book of poems he gave her by Antonia Pozzi (who lay down in a field in 1938 and swallowed poison, after being separated by her father from the classics tutor she’d been in love with) and gaining a deeper insight into his soul, Marzia can find it in her heart to pity Elio instead of nursing her anger at being cast aside, realizing that, being separated from Oliver, he’d been as hurt as she had, that the broken heart he gave her had circled.
-This scene is reassuring because it tells us that if Marzia can stay friends with Elio, after the heartbreak and humiliation of being ‘usurped’ in his bed, rather than following Pozzi’s example, then Elio will manage to keep it together as well, once the same thing happens to him.
-This is what Oliver had really been alluding to earlier when he’d told Elio that he hated the thought of leaving him emotionally messed up upon returning home, and that he didn’t want either of them to ever ‘regret’ sleeping together, come what may.
+And knowing now the pain he must have caused her, I can’t see Elio ever placing Marzia in the same position again.
+This scene is reassuring because it tells us that if Marzia can still cherish what she once felt for Elio, even after the heartbreak and humiliation of being ‘usurped’ in his bed, rather than following Pozzi’s example, then Elio will still find comfort in the good times he too shared with Oliver, once the same thing happens to him.
+This is what Oliver had really been alluding to earlier when he’d told Elio that he hated the thought of leaving him emotionally messed up upon returning home, and that he didn’t want him to ever ‘regret’ sleeping together, come what may.
 It’s also what Elio’s father meant when he advised him not to let the attendant pain and heartache occasioned by the end of an affair kill the joy experienced during it.
 Bonded by their mutual sorrow, the film has Elio and Marzia remain on amicable terms, declaring the same sort of ‘truce’ Elio earlier had with Oliver at the archaeological site, parting with a handshake and agreeing to remain platonic friends, rather than lovers, “For life.”

-No one has ever had more inconsiderate timing than Oliver, when phoning to share his news; the worst gift imaginable to give poor Elio at Hanukkah.
-He might not have kissed him off with his signature “Later,” as Elio had always feared, but this follow-up call seems every bit as tactless.
-Yet it’s revealing in it’s way that Oliver felt he should be the first to know, hearing it from him directly to cushion the blow.
+His inconsiderate timing, when phoning to share his news is the worst gift imaginable to give poor Elio at Hanukkah.
+Oliver might not have kissed him off with his signature “Later,” as Elio had always feared, but this follow-up call seems every bit as tactless.
+Yet it’s revealing in it’s own way that Oliver felt he should be the first to know, hearing it from him directly to cushion the blow.
 When his parents ask Oliver when he’s coming back and he says he wishes he could, Elio drops the phone from his ear at the sinking realization that he won’t be coming back at all anymore.
-It was heartrending enough that his season in the sun had to come to a close, but the movie adds insult to injury by leaving Elio in the deep freeze of this winter discontent, shaken by the realization that his great romance is over forever.
+It was painful enough when his season in the sun had to come to a close, but the movie adds insult to injury by leaving Elio in the deep freeze of this winter discontent, shaken by the realization that his great romance is over forever.
 Their parting couldn’t be more final than if that worrisome wound that won’t heal on Oliver’s side, the same general area Christ revealed to Doubting Thomas, had led to some revelation that his immune system was compromised.
 (Others have read inferences to the looming AIDS epidemic in Elio’s nosebleeds, as it was with those bloodstained shirts in Brokeback Mountain).
 Certainly a pall of devastating loss very similar to Elio’s own would be cast over the gay community of that era.

-When a heartrending Elio repeats the names they exchanged, calling Oliver by his name to remind him of the solemn vow they made, we’re thinking, along with him, that Oliver can’t get married, that he’s already married, more or less, to him.
+When a heartrending Elio calls Oliver by his name to remind him of the solemn vow they made, we’re thinking, along with him, that Oliver can’t get married, that he’s already married, more or less, to him.
 They’re still wearing each other’s names after all.
-If Oliver truly does remember everything, as he claims, responding to Elio’s evocation by again calling him by his name, then it’s truly tragic for them both that he can still do what he does.
+If Oliver truly does remember everything, as he claims, responding to Elio’s evocation by again calling him by his name, then it seems unforgivable that he can still do what he does.
 Sitting by the fire, mourning the passing of his first love to the tender strains of Sufjan Stevens’ original, haunting refrain “Visions of Gideon,” which could have been Oscar-nominated along with “Mystery of Love” (and “Futile Devices” if it had qualified), Elio tries to keep the chill out of his soul as he stirs the dying embers, Oliver’s earlier words echoing in our ears – “What do you do in the winter?
 Wait for summer to come?,” which actually serves to hearten us with the assurance that eventually it will, bringing warmth and sunshine back into Elio’s life.
-As his wise father had earlier advised, he’s willing to embrace all that attendant pain and heartache as fair trade for even the transitory rapture he’d briefly experienced.
+Yet his range of expression tells us he’s not looking back on the experience with anything like bitterness or the regret Oliver had earlier feared.
+And surely the director wanted audiences to feel something of the same conflicting flood of feelings over what had just transpired, though I think he misjudged the movie’s emotional balance (we mostly just feel bad for the stricken Elio and angry at Oliver).
+An enlightened Elio himself however, as his wise father counciled, is willing to embrace all the present pain and heartache as fair trade for even the transitory rapture he’d so briefly experienced.
 Guadagnino holds on this final image, myriad emotions flickering across Chalamet’s expressive face as the credits scrawl, and there’s great emotional remuneration in having the patience to wait it out.
-When a reticent Elio finally responds at the close of the scene to his own name being softly called by his mother, he’s in effect accepting that his relationship with Oliver, which began with their exchange of names, is now over.
+When a reticent Elio finally responds at the close of the scene to his own name being softly called by his mother, he’s in effect accepting that his symbolic ‘marriage’ to Oliver, which began with their exchange of names, is now over.
 No longer needing to submerge his true self under any other identity, he’s reclaiming his ‘maiden’ name in essence, which he had forfeited for a time, in order to wear Oliver’s.
-For a film all about the importance of speaking out, this is the ideal final word to wrap on.
+And for a film all about the significance of speaking out, this is the ideal final word to wrap on.